AcutronicRobotics/HRIM/README.md

 To command structure would be the following:
 ```
-python hrim.py {show|generate} {path-to-component.xml}
+python hrim.py [-h] [-p {ros2}] [-e] {show,generate} filePath
 ```
 Where:

+`-h` shows script's help.

+`-p/--platform` should be followed by which platform (e.g. ROS 2) to generate the implementation in.
+Current valid values are:
+* ros2

+`-e/--extend` indicates whether already shown definitions should be shown again or not when printing the module's model.

-`{show|generate}` is mandatory and signifies the action to take:
+`{show,generate}` is mandatory and signifies the action to take:
 * **show**: parses the passed module file and prints it's processed contents.
-* **generate**: parses the passed module file and generates the corresponding files to use with ROS2.
+* **generate**: parses the passed module file and generates the corresponding packages/files to use with the selected platform (ROS 2 by default).
 The generated files will be located inside  a `generated` folder on the root of the repository.

-`{path-to-component.xml}` is mandatory and signifies the path (either absolute or relative from the repository's root) to one of the following files:
+`filePath` is mandatory and signifies the path (either absolute or relative from the repository's root) to one of the following files:
 * models/actuator/gripper/gripper.xml
 * models/actuator/gripper/gripper_clean.xml
 * models/actuator/electricmotor/electricmotor.xml